-where the homogeneous (4x4) transformation matrix referrers the scanning reference O1 with respect to the global reference O0.
+where the homogeneous (4 x 4) transformation matrix refers to the scanning reference O1 with respect to the global reference O0.

-The proposed method aims to accurately estimate oy00 which corresponds to the device’s displacement along y-axis.
+The proposed method aims to accurately estimate oy00, which corresponds to the device’s displacement along the y-axis.

 LOCATING METHOD

-The proposed method is founded on the adoption of SDF, based on Kalman filter, in order to reduce the positioning error of the handling device using multiple and redundant measurements [24].
+The proposed method adopts the SDF, based on the Kalman filter, to reduce the positioning error of the handling device using multiple and redundant measurements [24].